ordina-jworks/ordina-jworks.github.io/_posts/2022-02-14-postgres-ai.md

 In some organisations, regulars dumps are made to a dedicated environment for testing database migrations.
 Both technically and regulatory, this can be challenging as copying over large portions of data is an expensive and time intensive operation.

-This blogpost will provide an alternative way to handle this scenario in a safe and fast way using Postgres.ai's DBLab Engine.
+This blogpost will provide an alternative way to handle this scenario in a safe and fast way using Postgres.ai's Database Lab Engine.

-## What is DBLab?
+## What is Database Lab?

-DBLab is software that allows you to easily and quickly create thin clones of databases.
+Database Lab is software that allows you to easily and quickly create thin clones of databases.
 At the time of writing, it supports PostgreSQL databases.
 It has been created by Postgres.ai which was founded by [Nikolay Samokhvalov](https://twitter.com/samokhvalov){:target="_blank" rel="noopener noreferrer"}.
 They are specialised in creating solutions to assist with database management.

 The software exists in 4 main parts, their engine, their CLI, a GUI and the SaaS platform.
-This post will mostly discuss the DBLab Engine (DLE) community edition, so without the SaaS platform.
+This post will mostly discuss the Database Lab Engine (DLE) community edition, so without the SaaS platform.

 ### End user interaction

-Let's start with what DBLab can ultimately bring you.
+Let's start with what DLE can ultimately bring you.

 Let's say a developer, Neal, wants to validate a data migration he has created.
 Performing an export and import from one database to another isn't that hard, especially in PostgreSQL.